 Renal impairment

 No formal PK study has been conducted in patients with renal impairment.
 The population PK analysis showed that creatinine clearance does not affect the PK of trastuzumab emtansine.
 Pharmacokinetics of trastuzumab emtansine in patients with mild (creatinine clearance CLcr 60 to 89 mL/min, n = 254) or moderate (CLcr 30 to 59 mL/min, n = 53) renal impairment were similar to those in patients with normal renal function (CLcr 90 mL/min, n = 361).
-Pharmacokinetic data in patients with severe renal impairment (CLcr 15 to 29 mL/min) are limited (n = 1), therefore no dosage recommendations can be made.
+Pharmacokinetic data in patients with severe renal impairment (CLcr 15 to 29 mL/min) are limited (n = 1), therefore no posology recommendations can be made.

 Hepatic impairment